MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authentication-concepts.md

 - The client application needs to implement a **challenge handler** to handle challenges sent by the SecurityCheck.

+### Scope
+A `scope` is a space-separated list of **scope elements**.
+A scope is used to protect a resource (see later).

+### Scope Element
+Scope element is a keyword that indicates which security checks are being used to protect the resource.

+### Scope Mapping
+By default, the scope elements you write in your *scope* are matched to a `SecurityCheck` with the same name.

+Optionally, at the application level, you can also map a **scope element** to a different `SecurityCheck`.
+Specifically, you can map it to a list of zero or more `SecurityChecks`.
+This can be useful if you want to protect a resource differently depending on which application is trying to access it.

 ### SecurityCheck
 A SecurityCheck is an object responsible for obtaining credentials from a client and validate them.